evant179/secret-santa-desktop-app/README.md

 * When opening the program, check if all names in data.csv exist as an entry in exclusions.csv (DataValidator)
 * Check if there are duplicate selections when result overriding (DataValidator)
 * Consolidate SecretSanta, SecretSantaDisplayType, and SecretSantaDisplayType2 into possibly a single data type
-* After saving, append data.csv instead of creating new file
+* After saving, append data.csv instead of creating new file.
+Refresh table afterwards
+* After hitting generate, add some kind of results screen
+* Bonus--when hovering over a name, display picture of person.
+And when hovering over the results column, display 2 pictures on [attendee -> secret santa result]

 ### Secret Santa Generator - Desktop Program ###